filipe1309/algoexpert-ts-solutions/README.md

 - [ ] Replicate function assignature from `solution-0.ts` to new file when executing `make new-solution` command
 - [ ] After creating a new challenge, open all new files in VSCode
 - [ ] Update all challenges with the new structure after finishing the challenge list
+- [ ] Auto update number of challenges completed in each level after finishing each challenge when executing `make commit` command

 <p align="right">(<a href="#readme-top">back to top</a>)</p>